-Our world’s future is in the hands of our next generation.
+Our world's future is in the hands of the next generation.
 They face enormous problems that can only be solved through effective, global, human collaboration and innovation.
-Problems such as global warming, war, natural disasters, disease, poverty, famine are not isolated to any one country or region.
+Problems such as global warming, war, natural disasters, disease, poverty, and famine are not isolated to any one country or region.
 They are not caused by any one country or region.
-And they cannot be solved by those who created these problems, as quoted by Albert Einstein above, unless there is a change of consciousness, followed by action now, instead of waiting for our youth to grow up and deal with it.
+And these problems cannot be solved by those who created them, paraphrasing Albert Einstein, unless there is a change of consciousness, followed by action now, instead of waiting for our youth to grow up and deal with them.

-Project management practitioners and chapters are uniquely experienced to help mentor our next generation, to equip them with the skills and tools to effectively collaborate and achieve project success.
-Teachers and most parents do not have the experience or education on fundamental project management concepts and best practices.
-Yet many schools begin introducing projects as early as Kindergarten, and many now require a capstone project to graduate from middle and high school.
-High school drop-out rates soar in the United States, while China, India, Australia, Taiwan, and other countries race to implement project-based learning as a way to teach their next generation how to innovate and gain global advantage.
+Project management practitioners and chapters are uniquely experienced to help mentor the next generation, to equip them with the skills and tools to effectively collaborate and achieve project success.
+Teachers and most parents do not have experience or education in fundamental project management concepts and best practices.
+Yet many schools begin introducing projects as early as kindergarten, and many now require a capstone project to graduate from middle and high school.
+High school dropout rates soar in the United States, while China, India, Australia, Taiwan, and other countries race to implement project-based learning as a way to teach the next generation how to innovate and gain global advantage.

-The following inclusions of methods, tools, and worksheets are extractions from PMP and author, Kim Liegel’s Make It Happen!
+The following inclusions of methods, tools, and worksheets are extractions from the author's Make It Happen!
 Step-by-Step Project Success materials.
-These have been developed as an off the shelf, inexpensive educational toolkit for project coaches (including project practitioners, parents, and teachers), and middle to high school age students.
-They are presented here for use by project coaches and students, with the author’s granted permission to make copies for educational use, but not for resale or to be altered or redesigned to overcome copyright law.
-Additional information, as well as free downloadable tools, are available from www.MakeItHappen.ws .
+These have been developed as an off-the-shelf, inexpensive educational toolkit for project coaches (including project practitioners, parents, and teachers), and students in middle and high school.
+They are presented here for use by project coaches and students, with the author's granted permission to make copies for educational use, but not for resale or to be altered or redesigned to overcome copyright law.
+Additional information, as well as free downloadable tools, are available from www.MakeItHappen.ws.